yshenaw/GF_CF/README.md

 This is the Pytorch implementation for reproducing the results in

 > CIKM 2021.
 Yifei Shen, Yongji Wu, Yao Zhang, Caihua Shan, Jun Zhang, Khaled B. Letaief, Dongsheng Li(2021).
 How Powerful is Graph Convolution for Recommendation?
+[Paper in arXiv](https://arxiv.org/abs/2108.07567)

 The code is heavily built on LightGCN's code.